ASAP-Team-Rio/iSCORE-PD_DAN_scRNASeq/README.md

 iSCORE-PD: An isogenic stem cell collection to research Parkinson’s Disease

-The following is a codebase covering the analysis of scRNASeq data of human midbrain dopaminergic neurons differentiated in vitro from hESCs.
+In the iSCORE-PD manuscript above, this collection of scripts is used to analyze scRNASeq data from hESC-derived dopaminergic neurons.

 WORKFLOW OVERVIEW: